alexandre-touret/api-first-workshop/docs/workshop.md

 > ℹ️ **What will you do and learn in this chapter?**
 >
 > - How to generate the API code from an OpenAPI file using [OpenAPI Generator](https://openapi-generator.tech/docs/plugins)
+> - Check and fix the generated OpenAPI
 > - How to easily remove the boilerplate code
 > - Stick to the specification

+### 👀 Comparing the generated file with a home made OpenAPI file

 ### 🛠 Updating the Maven configuration